DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Ninety-eight percent is practically a gaurantee.
 So that settles it, right?
 You definitely need a car in Dallas?
 Well, this calculus depends on a binary criteria:

-***Do you leave the geography of your life entirely up to fate?***
+***Do you leave the geography of your life entirely up to chance?***

 Herein lies both the challenge and opportunity of living in Dallas.

-*The bad news:* unlike cities that are less car-oriented and more walkable, you're going to need a car if you let fate choose your work, home, and social life for you.
+*The bad news:* unlike cities that are less car-oriented and more walkable, you're going to need a car if you leave your work, home, and social life up to chance.

-*The good news:* Dallas has the necessary ingredients to live a car-free life for those willing and able to choose it.
+*The good news:* this city has the ingredients to live car-free or car-light for those who are willing to choose this Dallas life.